 Onboard a cruise ship, surrounded by vast waters, relaxed ambience and, more often than not, gorgeous sunshine, the flavours of food are enriched further, turning delicious fare into memories to last a lifetime.

 From the serene simplicity of balcony dining to truly innovative gastronomic marvels, we’ve asked our favourite cruise bloggers to present their favourite onboard dining experiences.
-If you’ve never been on a cruise before, their stories are sure to open you up to previously unexplored world of culinary delights and wonders.
+If you’ve never been on a cruise before, their stories are sure to open you up to the previously unexplored world of culinary delights and wonders.

 David Fiske, Reasons to Cruise

-Royal Caribbean really lives up to its reputation for wowing guests with its Wonderland restaurant on their Harmony of the Seas ship.
+Royal Caribbean lives up to its reputation for wowing guests with its Wonderland restaurant on their Harmony of the Seas ship.
 Originally launched on the cruise line’s Quantum Class ships, this quirky venue has been supersized for the world’s largest cruise ship.
 While the two-storey space lost some of its cosy charm in the process, it gained an incredible view along the ship’s Boardwalk neighbourhood, and the experience remains just as unforgettable.

 Watch the Royal Caribbean Culinary team talk about Wonderland’s inspiration:

 Starting with magically-appearing menus, nothing is quite what it seems in Wonderland.
-Play it safe and choose your own dishes, or be adventurous like me and let your waiter take you on a foodie adventure.
+Play it safe and choose your dishes, or be adventurous like me and let your waiter take you on a foodie adventure.

-Mysterious sharing dishes arrive one after the other, fusing familiar tastes with unfamiliar presentation.
-While Wonderland’s signature sharing dish, baby vegetables in a garden of edible soil and pebbles, grabs the headlines, it is dishes like the reconstructed Caprese Salad with liquid olive balls and ricotta powder that really demonstrate the molecular and gastronomic talents of the chefs.
+Mysterious sharing dishes arrive one after the other, fusing familiar tastes with an unfamiliar presentation.
+While Wonderland’s signature sharing dish, baby vegetables in a garden of edible soil and pebbles, grabs the headlines, it is dishes like the reconstructed Caprese Salad with liquid olive balls and ricotta powder that demonstrate the molecular and gastronomic talents of the chefs.